nfletcher27/jupyter-ml/README.md

 # music-genres

-# Simple 'machine learning' program utilizing Anaconda to access Jupyter Notebook
-## We use Pandas for our data visualization utilizing the sklearn library to create a graphical visualization of a decision tree
+## We use Pandas (Anaconda -> JPNotebook) for our data visualization utilizing the sklearn library to create a graphical visualization of a decision tree

 Download Anaconda